kalidao/kali-legal/fundraise/LLCmembershipSale.md

                (d) Buyer has been provided a copy of the Operating Agreement and an opportunity to review, with such copy being deemed provided by notice of the public key address of the Company and a form of this Agreement that can be reasonably appended thereto.

  4. Revised Membership Interests and Capital Accounts.
-The Membership Interests in the Company, adjusted to reflect the transfers hereunder shall be as set and recorded by the Sale Contract and the organizational code of the Seller (the "DAO") on the public key addresses associated with the Sale Contract and the DAO.
+The Membership Interests in the Company, adjusted to reflect the transfers hereunder shall be as set and recorded by the Joinder Contracts and the organizational code of the Seller (the "DAO") on the public key addresses associated with the Joinder Contracts and the DAO.

  5. Binding Effect.
 This Agreement shall be binding upon the legal representatives and successors of Seller and Buyer.